nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/wrangle.md

 ### `arrange()`

 Sometimes its nice to arrange by p-value.
+By default, the `arrange()` function will sort characters alphabetically and numbers in ascending order.
+Use `arange(desc())` to sort in the reverse order.

 ``` r
 results %>% filter(adj.P.Val < 0.05,